home-assistant/home-assistant.io/source/getting-started/basic.markdown

 The problem with making a port accessible is that some Internet service providers will only offer dynamic IPs.
 This can cause you to be unable to access Home Assistant while away.
 You can solve this by using a free Dynamic DNS service like [DuckDNS](https://www.duckdns.org/).

 Just putting a port up is not secure.
-You should definitely consider to encrypt your traffic if you are accessing your Home Assistant installation from abroad.
+You should definitely consider encrypting your traffic if you are accessing your Home Assistant installation from abroad.
 For details please check the [Set up encryption using Let's Encrypt](/blog/2015/12/13/setup-encryption-using-lets-encrypt/) blog post.

 If you want the very best security, check out [the instructions how to use Tor to access your home](/cookbook/tor_configuration/).